TN 94 (02-18)

-If it is unclear whether an account is for checking or savings, code it as a checking account (“C”).
+If you do not know if an account is for checking or savings, code it as a checking account (“C”).
 Do not refuse the direct deposit action in these cases.
-The FI will be able to credit the account, and will notify SSA of any necessary correction.
+The FI will be able to credit the account, and will notify the Social Security Administration (SSA) of any necessary correction.

 If the type of account is unclear in representative payee cases, call the FI for verification.

-Ask the beneficiary for one of the following documents:
+Ask the beneficiary, recipient, or representative payee for one of the following documents:

 Do not use any of the following documents for the indicated account information:

 Deposit tickets (for RTNs).
 They often contain pseudo RTNs.

 Internal Revenue Service Forms 1099 INT (for RTNs and DANs).
 These forms can be issued for dormant or closed accounts, certificates of deposit, or mortgage escrow accounts (all are not acceptable for direct deposit).

 Starter checks (for account titles), and those without a pre-printed name.
 The account title information will not be shown, see subsection GN 02402.035B.4. in this section.)
 In these cases, the FO can call the FI to verify the account title.